-Since the outcome of the BKH report in 1993, several new chronic studies have become available with.
-These studies do not give new insight in the chronic toxicity of LAS.
-The outcome of these additional studies are summarised below.
-All studies described below (Klimish validity rating of 1 and 2) are within the range of values as reported in Table 13.
+Since the outcome of the BKH report in 1993, several new chronic studies have become available.
+These studies all have Klimish validity ratings of 1 or 2 and NOEC values within the range of values reported in Table 13.
+The additional studies are summarised below.